 The Tobago Cays are an archipelago located in the Southern Grenadines of the Lesser Antilles, comprising five small islands and extensive coral reefs.
-The cays are the key element of the Tobago Cays Marine Park run and owned by the Saint Vincent and the Grenadines government.
+The cays are the key elements of the Tobago Cays Marine Park run and owned by Saint Vincent and the Grenadines government.

 The Tobago Cays are an archipelago located in the southern Grenadines of the Lesser Antilles, comprising five small islands and extensive coral reefs.
 The cays are all uninhabited and are a popular tourism destination.